Representation theory of mirabolic quantum $\mathfrak{sl}_n$: Depth of a representation

 Now, we move the $e_{i_j}'s$ to the right one by one, starting with $e_{i_1}$.
-When $e_{i_j}$ comes to $f_{i_j}^2$, we get a linear combination of terms where it commutes past it and terms where we get an expression involving $k_{i_j}$ and $k_{i_j}^{-1}$.
-The former term vanishes as $e_j$ will eventually move to rightmost end, where it acts on $y$ by zero.
-In the latter term, the $f_{i_j}^2$ gets replaced by $f_{i_j}$ and the $k_{i_j}$ and $k_{i_j}^{-1}$ terms can be moved to the rightmost end and be absorbed by $y$, up to a scalar factor.
-Hence, up to a scalar factor, we end up with the term: .
+When $e_{i_j}$ comes to $f_{i_j}^2$, we get a linear combination of terms where it commutes past it and terms where we get an expression involving $k_{i_j}^{\pm 1}$.
+The former term vanishes as $e_{i_j}$ will eventually move to rightmost end, where it acts on $x$ by zero.
+In the latter term, the $f_{i_j}^2$ gets replaced by $f_{i_j}$, and the $k_{i_j}^{\pm1}$ terms can be moved to the rightmost end and be absorbed by $x$, up to a scalar factor.
+Hence, up to a scalar factor depending only upon the weight $\mu$ and $r$, we end up with the term: